 Hello!
 Thanks for visiting my site!
 I’m a playwright and theatre-maker living in New York City.
 I started writing when I was the Director of the Performing Arts School at Zachary Scott Theatre Center (ZACH) in Austin, TX.
 With over 6,000 theatre students I wrote original plays for young audiences as well as plays for young performers.

 My plays feature strong women who may need to discover their own strength.
-I like to write work that engages with modern issues, but because it’s theatre, reality may only be a starting point.
-Often, in my plays the world may expand - strangely and colorfully – to better explore the mysteries of language, culture, and why we are here.
+I like to write work that engages with modern issues, but also explores the mysteries of language, culture, and why we are here.

 And I love writing for young audiences!
 There is nothing more truthful and brave than children.
 And although my plays and musicals may be a rollicking romp with talking animals, there is also a sense of risk and urgency.
 Characters have difficult decisions to make about real-world dilemmas.
 I truly enjoy celebrating the buoyant spirit of young audiences while also honoring their fierce intelligence.